pagopa/interop-be-party-process/README.md

 | **STORAGE_APPLICATION_ID** | String | Defines the user credential to access the remote endpoint |
 | **STORAGE_APPLICATION_SECRET** | String | Defines the user password to access the remote endpoint |

-:warning: - the usage of **STORAGE_TYPE** `File` should be only for development or testing purposes.
-For this specific type, all the other File storage property values are necessary, but basically useless.
+:warning: - for the usage of **STORAGE_TYPE** `File` all the other File storage property values are necessary, but basically useless.

 ### Mail engine